xasos/UIUC-API/README.md

 Unofficial Open Data API for the University of Illinois at Urbana-Champaign.
 Heavily modeled off of the University of Waterloo [Open Data API](https://github.com/uWaterloo/api-documentation/).
 I'm building this out of frustration of not having a centralized data source for UIUC information.
 This is still very much a WIP, so please feel free to submit an issue or contribute!

+*Note: This is an unofficial API and is not supported or controlled by UIUC itself.
+Any questions, comments, feedback or feature requests should be directed to xasos or via an issue in this repo.*

 ## Usage
 **Base URL:** http://uiuc-api.herokuapp.com